 It's unbelievably great to have my son back from that hell over there, but the whole experience forces a bad sort of deja vu on me.
 I didn't ask for this, but it's been imposed on me - hence, I'm "inspired" to share this.

 I'll spare you all the long version.
-That might come later.
+That is available here.
 Anyway, I was drafted out of graduate school, after completing 9 semester hours toward my Ph.D.
 I went to boot camp at Fort Leonard Wood, Missouri (we called it Fort Lost-in-the-Woods or "Little Korea"!).
 I was 24 years old, whereas most of my fellow recruits were about 18 or 19.
 The main issue in boot camp was dealing with the apparently psychotic drill sergeants, who took great delight in messing with us for no obvious reason, short of their personal delight at our misery.

 After a few months, through an intervention by the woman in charge of Special Services, I became the Art Director (!) at the new Phu Bai Craft Shop for several months, pulling me out of the message center, which had already become monumentally boring.
 It was during my stint in the Craft Shop that I bought my first good camera (a Canon FTb) and learned 35 mm B&W photography with the help of one of the soldiers in my platoon, a guy named Weatherholt.
 Unfortunately, my cushy job in the Craft Shop came to an end when the Special Services person who got me that position moved on and my company cadre sucked me back into the Signal business.
 However, I soon managed to convince them that the Message Center needed to be a 24-h operation and being the senior guy (out of two) in the Message Center, I got dibs on the graveyard shift.
 For the duration of my operational time there, I saw no one above the rank of E-5.
 I was a ghost, and I liked it that way, obviously.